Sir-Muguna/medicare-ELT-analytics/README.md

 The breakthrough came when I used Airbyte's **User Schema** feature.
 I defined the structure upfront, telling Airbyte how to interpret each field.
 The JSONL format transformed those nested arrays into clean, typed columns in `_AIRBYTE_RAW_GDRIVE_INPATIENT`.

-## Chapter 5: The Real-Time API Connection
+## Chapter 5: The Rest API Connection

-Finally, I connected to the **Medicare API** for live healthcare data.
+Finally, I connected to the **Medicare API** which enables analysis of physician prescribing behavior, drug cost patterns, and geographic variations in Medicare Part D coverage for 2013.
 The HTTP connector in Airbyte made this surprisingly simple—just the API endpoint and authentication details.
 I set it to incremental sync mode, ensuring only new data would transfer each month.

 ![Source](docs/sources_airbyte.png)